tonylau/guide-articles/articles/JavaScript/get-current-url-in-javascript/index.md

 ---
-title: Get Current Url In javaScript
+title: Get current URL in JavaScript
 ---
 To get the **current URL**: